IsaacAkin/music-my-way/README.md

 # music-my-way

-Website that allows for a user to transfer their spotify account information (songs, albums, playlists, artsits, likes etc ) to youtube music
+A website that allows for users to transfer their spotify library to youtube music, with plans to add more streaming services in the future